GSA/Section508.gov/_pages/manage/annual-assessment/2024-report/2024-findings-acquisition.md

 * 79 entities (32%) did not know how many exceptions they had that fell into this category compared to 41% last year.

-* A total of 1944 exceptions were issued in FY24 compared to 2774 in FY23, leading to a 30% decrease YOY.
+* A total of 1944 exceptions were issued in FY 2024 compared to 2774 in FY 2023, leading to a 30% decrease YOY.

-* The highest number of exceptions issued for a single entity was 679 compared to 1000 in FY23.
+* The highest number of exceptions issued for a single entity was 679 compared to 1000 in FY 2023.

-* Of the entities who used this exception, the average was 57 Best Meets exceptions approved in FY24.
+* Of the entities who used this exception, the average was 57 Best Meets exceptions approved in FY 2024.

 <div class="tablet:grid-col" style="margin: auto; max-width: 90%; text-align: center; padding: 10px 0px">
    <div class="margin-top-1"><img src="{{site.baseurl}}/assets/images/assessment/fy24/figure-23.jpg" alt="A bar chart showing the total number of authorized Best Meets Exceptions in FY23 was 2774 compared to 1944 in FY24." aria-describedby="figure-23" class="border-2px border-base-light shadow-2 padding-1">